Manitoba Bisons take men’s title at CIS/CCA University Championships

 Down by one point in the ninth, Manitoba was forced into the position to blank the end to take hammer into the 10th.
 Alberta’s Thiessen cleared the house with his second shot of the tenth end causing Manitoba to restart their two point attempt.
 Manitoba had an opportunity for a raise run-back for the win, which over curled giving the Bisons one point and sending the game into an extra end.

 The 11th end saw a draw by Dunstone behind a high guard belonging to the Golden Bears.
 With pressure on Alberta, Bottcher drew to the top of the four-foot, but a tap-back by Dunstone left Manitoba sitting two.
-Bottcher was heavy on his attempted draw to the four-foot, giving Manitoba a steal of one and the gold medal victory with a 7-5 final score.
+Bottcher was heavy on his attempted draw to the four-foot, giving Manitoba a steal of two and the gold medal victory with a 7-5 final score.

 The loss for Alberta gives them a silver medal in the 2014 CIS/CCA University Curling Championships with a second place 6-3 record.
 The win for Manitoba means a ticket to Granada, Spain to represent Canada at the World University Games in 2015 and a gold medal in the 2014 CIS/CCA championships with a 7-1 record.